Our WorkSafe BC COVID-19 Safety Plan – Modo Yoga East Vancouver

 - Clients are asked to wait at the front door before they’re directed to enter.

-- Clients are required to wear a mask within our space.
-Once they are on their yoga mat and safely distanced they have the option of removing it during class.
+- Clients are required to wear a mask within our space including during class.

 - Client are asked to self-access for COVID symptoms prior to coming to the studio.